mail2thota/ansible_provision/README.md

     5. making sure that you don't have any DHCP server available which is been connecting to the subnet network
     6. making sure that your network device interface or network interface e.g; "enp0s3" is dedicated only for single IP(on the future we are going to support single network interface may have multiple IP )
     7. make sure your proxy is disable, check as well in /etc/yum.conf
+    8. ansible version required is : ansible 2.3.1.0
-    8. The best approach is for having static ip for bootstrap machine, check how to setup static ip below:
+    9. The best approach is for having static ip for bootstrap machine, check how to setup static ip below:
 --------------
 Static IP
 -------------